Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The process of obtaining goods or services.
 **Sentence:** The government’s procurement of agricultural products helps stabilize prices.
 **Conversation:**
-A – How does the government control food prices?
+A – How does the government control food prices
 B – They manage the procurement of crops to avoid shortages.

 ---